PMF-StrojnoUcenje2018/BITbyBIT/doc/README.md

 # Documentation

 This directory will contain all project documentation.
-See the full detailed list below.
+See the list below.

-- [x] project proposal paper in .tex and .pdf
+- [x] project proposal paper in .pdf
-- [ ] project proposal presentation in .ppt
+- [x] project proposal presentation in .pptx and .pdf
-- [ ] project paper in .tex and .pdf
+- [ ] project paper in .pdf
-- [ ] project presentation in .ppt
+- [ ] project presentation in .pptx and .pdf